 In one of the architectural offices I worked in, interior designers were looked down on and they were seen as “pillow puffers”.
 At the time I was working on high rise, new build apartments and the work was particularly technical, in that the common thought about the spaces was just units, figures, numbers, areas, not what I saw – spaces for living a life in.

 In their minds the planning department and the developer decided how many windows there had to be in a room, it wasn’t guided by how the space was used.

-It shocked me that there was so little love for the thousands of homes being built for happy new home owners trying to create a life and saving for what was most probably their first home.
-I have struggled decorating some new built properties as there often is no soul or connection from the structure to the interior.
-Even in architecture school I was taught to explore the relationship between the inside and outside or even Mies Van der Rohe’s basics of “form follows function”… but I love what I do and I realise creating homes, houses, properties, buildings is my dream.
+It shocked me that there was so little love for the thousands of homes being built for happy new homeowners trying to create a life and saving for what was most probably their first home.
+I have struggled to decorate some newly built properties as there often is no soul or connection from the structure to the interior.
+Even in architecture school, I was taught to explore the relationship between the inside and outside or even Mies Van der Rohe’s basics of “form follows function”… but I love what I do and I realise creating homes, houses, properties, buildings is my dream.

 So styling can help you when the other architectural elements aren’t working or it can help you adjust a mood in a space.
 You can use styling to enhance particular features of a room or to help someone’s see what you can see in a space.
 Sometimes you can use styling as a picture frame – to frame an idea, to tell a story or to show off a piece of art.